 The kayaking opportunities at the Channel Islands are some of the best anywhere in California.
 Visitors can kayak on their own or go with a park-authorized outfitter.
-Anacapa and Santa Cruz are the most popular islands for kayaking, with hundreds of sea caves to explore.
-At the top of most paddlers’ lists is a trip to Santa Cruz Island’s Painted Cave, one of the largest sea caves in the world.
-It is almost 100 feet wide/30.5 meters and extends 1,215 feet/370 meters into the west end of Santa Cruz.
+Anacapa and Santa Cruz are the most popular islands for kayaking, with hundreds of sea caves to explore; at the top of most paddlers’ lists is a trip to Santa Cruz Island’s Painted Cave, one of the largest sea caves in the world.
+It is almost 100 feet wide and extends 1,215 feet into the west end of Santa Cruz.

 Five islands off the Southern California coast comprise one of America’s most remote—and utterly magical—national parks.
 Visitors arrive on the islands by boat (boats depart regularly from Ventura and Oxnard) or small plane, then use their hiking boots or kayaks to get around.
 Revered for its endemic plants and plentiful wildlife, the “Galapagos of North America” has no lodgings, stores, or restaurants—a place that draws you in without a lot of extra trappings.
 On this ocean sanctuary, it’s all about wraparound beauty, solitude, and the chance to totally and completely unplug.